 Please carefully consider the information set forth in this Quarterly Report on Form 10-Q and the risk factors discussed in Part I, "Item 1A.
-Risk Factors" in our Annual Report on Form 10-K for the year ended December 31, 2022, filed with the SEC on March 1, 2023 (the "Annual Report"), which could materially affect our business, financial condition, or future results.
-The risks described in our Annual Report, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations, and financial condition, which in turn could materially and adversely affect the trading price of shares of our Class A Common Stock.
-Except as set forth below, there have been no material updates or changes to the risk factors previously disclosed in our Annual Report; provided, however, additional risks not currently known or currently material to us may also harm our business
+Risk Factors" in the Annual Report on Form 10-K, which could materially affect our business, financial condition, or future results.
+The risks described in our Annual Report on Form 10-K, as well as other risks and uncertainties, could materially and adversely affect our business, results of operations, and financial condition, which in turn could materially and adversely affect the trading price of shares of our Class A Common Stock.
+There have been no material updates or changes to the risk factors previously disclosed in our Annual Report on Form 10-K except as described below; provided, however, additional risks not currently known or currently material to us may also harm our business.